kushagrasanghi/Ticket_Booking_System/README.md

 1. Database Initialization:
 Upon launching the application, it checks if the ticket_booking_system database exists.
 If not, it creates the database and the bookings table with the following fields:

 booking_id: Unique ID for the booking (auto-increment).
 customer_name: Name of the customer.
-ticket_type: Type of the ticket (e.g., VIP, General).
+ticket_type: Type of the ticket (e.g., 3A, 2A).
 event_date: Date of the event.
 seat_number: The seat number assigned to the ticket.
 price: Price of the ticket.
 ticket_status: Status of the ticket (e.g., Confirmed, Cancelled).

 2. User Interaction:
 Creating Bookings: Users enter details like customer name, ticket type, event date, seat number, price, and ticket status, then click the "Create" button to add a new booking.